andrewjulian/andrewjulian/README.md

 As a software engineer, I create experiences for individual exploration and collective innovation.
 With a background in teaching and instructional technology, I saw first hand how the tools of the future can impact learning and I feel that the effective use and integration of technology can offer the same opportunities and access to any and all people.

-🔭 I’m currently working on a responsive digital version of the Ugmonk Analog Productivity System using a MERN application stack.<br>🤝 I’m open to working on creating websites and small web applications<br>🌱 I’m currently learning Node.js, Express.js, and MongoDB/Mongoose <br> 🖥️  See my NEW portfolio at www.andrewjohnjulian.com <br> 📬 You can contact me at andrewjohnjulian@gmail.com
+🔭 I’m currently working on a digital version of the Ugmonk Analog System, created with a MERN stack.<br>🤝 I’m open to working on creating websites and small web applications<br>🌱 I’m currently learning Node.js, Express.js, and MongoDB/Mongoose <br> 🖥️  See my NEW portfolio at www.andrewjohnjulian.com <br> 📬 You can contact me at andrewjohnjulian@gmail.com

 ## 🌐 Socials: